Philadelphia International Airport Capacity Enhancement Program

 In 1999, Philadelphia International Airport (PHL) began a Master Plan process to evaluate the Airport’s future facility needs relative to forecasted passenger and operational demand, and the corresponding capacity of the facility to accommodate this projected activity efficiently and safely.
 In 2002, the Federal Aviation Administration (FAA) began a 7-year review process to address the potential environmental impacts associated with the Master Plan, commonly referred to as the Capacity Enhancement Program.

-Philadelphia International Airport is the 11th busiest airport in the world and 9th busiest in the United States in aircraft operations with 460,779 takeoffs and landings in 2010.
-The Airport also accommodated 30.7 million passengers in 2010.
-FAA forecasts indicate that the Airport will accommodate 760,000 takeoffs and landings in 2030 and move 52.2 million passengers
+Philadelphia International Airport is one of the busiest in the United States in aircraft operations with 432,884 takeoffs and landings in 2013.
+The Airport also accommodated 30.5 million passengers in 2013.

 In August 2010, the FAA issued a Final Environmental Impact Statement (FEIS) to address potential environmental impacts associated with Philadelphia International Airport’s Capacity Enhancement Program (CEP).
 The FEIS explored a variety of alternatives to address the issue of chronic delays at PHL as well as ensure that the Airport is prepared to meet forecasted demands in air service and passenger capacity.
 The FEIS contains a purpose and need for the CEP, a detailed description of the alternatives and evaluates their impacts to the environment.

 A Record of Decision on the CEP has been issued by the FAA.
 To view the Record of Decision, visit: http://www.faa.gov/airports/environmental/records_decision/

 Philadelphia International Airport Statement on the FAA Record of Decision